ljdutton2/Wine_pairings/README.md

         });
     });
 ```
-* Amazing almost there!
+* Amazing, almost there!
 Last thing we need to do is set up our local host to see this in action.
 Lets add this next express route:

 ```
 app.listen(3000, () => {